jlliusimon/Express/README.md

 ### content
 + Use Express to build a simple web page;
 + Use bower to load jquery and boostrap;
++ Use supervisor to watch file's changes,like:supervisor ./bin/www
 + The page direct order is:  / --> /hello(the login view) --> /home --> logOut to /

 weakness: